“The trail is the thing, not the thrill of the trail. Travel too fast and you’ll miss what you’re travelling for”. -Louise le’ Amour

 - Check your belongings especially when embarking on a boat, make sure that all things are within your reach.

-- Arrival at night in Manila is a bit of a test for those first timer (especially foreign tourist coming from Palawan or Cebu).
-Once outside Zaragoza gate (Pier 4) of the Manila North Harbor you will find hundreds of passengers looking for a transportation just like you do, public transport like jeepneys are common here and most have different route with different fare, some will charge you minimum while others will charge double.
+- Arrival at night in Manila is a bit of a test for those first timer especially for foreign tourist coming from Palawan or Cebu.
+Once outside Zaragoza Gate of the Manila North Harbor you will find hundreds of passengers looking for a transportation just like you do; public transport like jeepneys are common here and most have different route with different fare, some will charge you minimum while others will charge double.
 Just ask the driver how much would be the cost before boarding any of these jeepneys.
 (Be alert of snatchers and crooks lurking around).

-- If your boarding a vessel from Caticlan (Aklan), Romblon, Puerto Galera, or Calapan in Mindoro Province and you wish to travel to Manila, the easiest way is through the numerous ferry boat that connects these provinces to the Port of Batangas.
+- If your boarding a vessel from Caticlan (Aklan), Romblon, Puerto Galera or Calapan in Oriental Mindoro and you wish to travel to Manila, the easiest way is through the numerous ferry boats that connects these provinces to the Port of Batangas.
 Upon arrival on this modern port located in Batangas City, several bus companies (almost all of them offers air-conditioned buses) are waiting outside the terminal round the clock, some bus will take you to Alabang in Muntinlupa, others will go to Cubao in Quezon City, but most buses will end up to Buendia in Pasay City.